Telenav/kivakit/documentation/developing/releasing.md

 2. Updates *$KIVAKIT_HOME/project.properties* file
 3. Updates the version of all pom.xml files to *[kivakit-version]*

-Next, repeat the same process for kivakit-extensions and kivakit-examples, if those projects also need to be released:

-    kivakit-extensions-release-start.sh [kivakit-version]
-    kivakit-extensions-release-update-version.sh [kivakit-version]
-    kivakit-examples-release-start.sh [kivakit-version]
-    kivakit-examples-release-update-version.sh [kivakit-version]

-Finally, search for and replace any stray version numbers from the previous revision and restart your terminal program to ensure environment variables are updated.
+Search for and replace any stray version numbers from the previous revision and restart your terminal program to ensure environment variables are updated.

 ### 2. Preparing the Release &nbsp; <img src="https://www.kivakit.org/images/box-32.png" srcset="https://www.kivakit.org/images/box-32-2x.png 2x"/>